 Imagine waking up one morning and discovering that you are having tremors and may find that it takes longer to walk across the room to get dressed.
-It would be very unnerving to say the least, especially if it continued to get worse.
+It would be very unnerving, to say the least, especially if it continued to get worse.
 Is it just old age?
 Well, maybe, but it could be the first signs of a very common illness known as Parkinson’s disease.

 What is Parkinson’s Disease?

 Parkinson’s disease is a progressive neurological disorder that affects the nerves responsible for muscle tension and movement.
-Parkinson’s disease (PD) is characterized by tremor, muscle rigidity, slow movements, and postural abnormalities.
+Parkinson’s disease (PD) is characterized by tremors, muscle rigidity, slow movements, and postural abnormalities.
 It is the result of the death of cells in one of the movement centers of the brain.

 Parkinson’s disease, identified as a disease for over 200 years, currently affects approximately one million men and women in the United States, with as many as 60,000 new cases appearing every year.
 It most often afflicts people in their late 50’s or early 60’s.
 About 15% of the American population between the ages of 65-74 will get PD to some degree, and the figures rise to about 30% of those between 75-84.
 It progressively advances in patients, deteriorating their ability to control the speed, consistency, and smoothness of their bodily motions.

-It’s a bit concerning to know that after 200 years of examination and investigation, researchers, scientists and clinicians have identified neither the cause nor the cure for Parkinson’s disease.
+It’s a bit concerning to know that after 200 years of examination and investigation, researchers, scientists, and clinicians have identified neither the cause nor the cure for Parkinson’s disease.
 And with the baby-boom generation now in their retirement years, the need for definitive answers has never been more critical.

 The mechanics of how this illness works have been the subject of much research for many years.
 It is not fully understood, but there are some things that we do know.
 There is an area of the brain called the “substantia nigra” (black substance) that is one of the primary movement control centers of the brain.
 Parkinson’s disease appears to cause nerve cells (neurons) in the substantia nigra to degenerate and eventually die.
 Normally, these specialized cells release a chemical called dopamine that transmits neurological signals between the substantia nigra and the “corpus striatum,” another part of the brain associated with muscular movement.
 Under normal conditions, this process enables the muscles to operate in a smooth, controlled fashion.
 When these cells begin to die, less dopamine is produced, and muscular movement deteriorates.
 The dying cells also develop a unique substance called “Lewy bodies,” which can be used to help identify PD.
-The loss of dopamine producing cells is a natural result of aging in everyone, but PD patients may lose over 50% of the neurons in the substantia nigra.
+The loss of dopamine-producing cells is a natural result of aging in everyone, but PD patients may lose over 50% of the neurons in the substantia nigra.

 What Causes Parkinson’s Disease?